canjs/canjs/map/define/doc/serialize.md

       }
     }

-Setting serialize to false for any property means this property will not be part of the serialized object.
+Returning `undefined` for any property means this property will not be part of the serialized object.
 For example, if the property numPages is not greater than zero, the following example won't include it in the serialized object.

     define: {
       prop: {
         numPages: function( num ){
           if(num <= 0) {
-          	return false;
+          	return undefined;
           }
           return num;
         }